openenclave/openenclave/doc/EnclaveLibc.md

 unsigned long int oe_strtoul(const char* nptr, char** endptr, int base);
 ```

-Sources containing the corresponding function definitions are located in the
+These functions are defined by sources in the following directory.
-following directory.

 ```
 ./enclave/enclavelibc